Guide to How We are Paid

 2. Insurer Revenue

 Marsh receives compensation from insurers for providing consulting, data analytics or other services.
 The services are designed to improve the product offerings available to our clients, assist insurers in identifying new opportunities, and enhance insurers’ operational efficiency.
 The scope and nature of the services vary by insurer and by geography.
 In the US, Canada and Bermuda, this compensation can be paid in the form of a fixed fee, a percentage of premium, or a combination of both.
 Outside of those countries, Marsh is compensated for these services through fees.
+There is a list of the insurers who pay us for consulting services on our website at: Leading the Way in Transparency.

 Compensation for Insurer Administration and Other Services

 Marsh operates certain panels, facilities, quota shares, line slips and other placement arrangements with insurers.
 Marsh receives separate compensation relating to the administration and management of these arrangements that is in addition to any other fee or commission earned by Marsh.
-See above list of our Placement Plus arrangements.

 We may receive payments for work we have done on their behalf.
 This work may include committing an insurer to insuring a risk, producing policy documents and settling claims.